-Incremental model in software engineering is a one which combines the elements of waterfall model which are then applied in an iterative manner.
-It basically delivers a series of releases called increments which provide progressively more functionality for the client as each increment is delivered.
+An incremental model in software engineering is one such which combines the elements of the waterfall model in an iterative manner.
+It delivers a series of releases called increments that provide progressively more functionality for the client as each increment is delivered.

-In incremental model of software engineering waterfall model is repeatedly applied in each increment.
+In the incremental model of software engineering, the waterfall model is repeatedly applied in each increment.
 The incremental model applies linear sequences in a required pattern as calendar time passes.
 Each linear sequence produces an increment in the work.

-As from the diagram you can see that there are 5 phases(tasks) which are carried out in each increment.
-If you want to see what activity is carried out in each phase then check out this post : Phases of waterfall model as the phases are same .
+As from the diagram, you can see that there are 5 phases(tasks) which are carried out in each increment.
+If you want to see what activity is carried out in each phase, then check out this post: Phases of the waterfall model as the phases are same.

-The first increment is often a core product where the basic requirements are addressed and the supplementary features are added in the next increments.
+The first increment is often a core product where the necessary requirements are addressed, and the extra features are added in the next increments.
 The core product is used and evaluated by the client.
-Once the core product is evaluated by the client there is plan development for the next increment.
-Thus in every increment the needs of the client are kept in mind and more features and functions are added and the core product is updated.
-This process continues till the complete product is produced.
+Once the customer assesses the core product, there is plan development for the next increment.
+Thus, in every increment, the needs of the client are kept in mind, and more features and functions are added, and the core product is updated.
+This process continues until the complete product is produced.

-The increments earlier to the main increment are called as “stripped down” versions of the final product.
-These increments form a base for customer evaluation.
-On this basis client can suggest new requirements if required.
+The increments earlier to the main increment is called as “stripped down” versions of the final product.
+These increases form a base for customer evaluation.
+On this basis, the client can suggest new requirements if required.

-If there are less number of employees to work on the project Incremental development model is very useful to complete the project before the deadline.
-In a project early increments can be done with less number of people.
-In case if the core product is well-defined and understood more employees can be added if needed in the future increments.
+If there are a smaller number of employees to work on the project Incremental development model is extremely useful to complete the project before the deadline.
+In a project, early increments can be done with a smaller number of people.
+In case if the core product is well-defined and understood more employees could be added if needed in the future increments.